A happy couple smiles and embraces in a wooded area.

 Mortgages and auto loans

 You may also need credit when you try to buy a home or car.
-Having good credit may help you qualify for a loan at a lower interest rate.
+Unless you can make the total purchase upfront with cash, you typically finance a home loan with a mortgage and a car with an auto loan.
+Having good credit may help you qualify for a home or car loan with a lower interest rate and favorable repayment terms.
 Interest rates are important, because the higher your rate, the more you may end up paying over the life of the loan.

 Rental housing